Kazunori Tanaka

-Tanaka is general director of the Liberal Democratic Party International bureau in 2015.
+Tanaka was general director of the Liberal Democratic Party International bureau in 2015.

 Overview

 Tanaka was elected to the Kawasaki Municipal Assembly, since then re-elected once, 1983.
 Then he was elected to the Kanagawa Prefectural Assembly, 1991.

 He was elected to the House of Representatives for the first time in the 1996 general election.

 He was Parliamentary Secretary of the Ministry of Land, Infrastructure and Transport in the Cabinet of Prime Minister Junichirō Koizumi in 2001.
 He was Parliamentary Secretary for Finance in the Cabinet of Prime Minister Junichirō Koizumi in 2002.

 He was Parliamentary Secretary for Foreign Affairs in the Cabinet of Prime Minister Junichirō Koizumi in 2003.

 He was Vice Minister of Finance the Cabinet of Prime Minister Shinzō Abe on 26 September 2006.
 Tnaka was Senior Vice Minister of Environment the Cabinet of Prime Minister Shinzō Abe on 26 December 2012.

 He took office as Minister of Reconstruction since 9 September 2019.